Skip to main content

 Bank of Nova Scotia 7 Canadian Financial Institutions

-2Retail usage includes the back-stop of $365.6 million Canadian dollar equivalent of U.S. commercial paper outstanding (see below).
-CT REIT usage includes $3.1 million letters of credit outstanding under its committed bank lines.
+2Retail usage includes the back-stop for U.S. commercial paper, which had Nil Canadian dollar equivalent outstanding as at December 28,2024 (see below).
+CT REIT usage includes $2.5 million letters of credit outstanding under its committed bank lines.

 U.S. Commercial Paper